 Site Reliability Engineer

-- Work closely with IT and Software Engineers to resolve outages and implement changes to avoid future issues.
+- Working closely with IT and Software Engineers to resolve outages and implement changes to avoid future issues

-- Evaluate and leverage AWS, Azure and Google cloud and deployment technologies.
+- Evaluating and leveraging AWS, Azure, and Google cloud and deployment technologies

 - Excited to work with the best scientists and engineers to develop the foundry - the code base, compiler and debugger for life